thasso/pyjip/docs/source/examples/bwa.rst

 The *shebang* is set to ``/usr/bin/env jip -p`` which implicitly defines a pipeline, so we can skip the explicit ``#%begin pipeline`` block definition.

+.. note:: On some systems, passing arguments to the interpreter when using
+          ``/usr/bin/env`` does not seem to work.
+If you encounter a problem, do not use the ``-p`` option but keep the explicit ``#%begin pipeline`` block.

 Next, we give a short description, not mandatory, but probably a good idea.
 The description is followed by the parameter definitions.
 The interesting part here is that we split the options into ``Inputs`` and ``Outputs``,